ksu-cs-textbooks/cis400/content/D-milestones-u21/04-milestone-2.md

 ### Specialty Dog Classes

 For each specialty dog, you will need to create a new class that derives from the `Dog` class.
-All of these specialty dog classes should reside in the `DogsNSuch.Data.Data` namespace
+All of these specialty dog classes should reside in the `DogsNSuch.Data` namespace

 The Dogs N' Such offers seven specialty dogs: